upgradingdave/camunda-8-jdbc-connector/README.md

 # Camunda 8 JDBC Connector

-!!!
-Work in progress, use at your own risk !!!

 A Camunda 8 Connector capable of connecting to Databases via JDBC and running SQL commands.

 In theory, this connector can use [any type](#other-database-types) of jdbc driver.
 So far, it's been tested against